If you’re like me, when the winter comes and the sky turns dark and the weather plummets, you start to feel down.

 Walking meditation (Kinhin):

-Kinhin, or “Walking Meditation” is essentially walking mindfully.
+Kinhin, or “Zen Walking”, is essentially walking mindfully.
 This boosts the mind-body connection (which can be low in winter when we are less active).
 Plus, it gives us an opportunity to meditate outside, so we get some sunlight, serotonin, and Vitamin D.

 Forest Bathing Visualization:

-This is my personal recommendation, rather than Rosenthals.
+This is my personal recommendation.
 Whenever I can’t get out for a hike, I like to imagine I’m in a forest.
 The mind struggles to differentiate between that which is real and that which is imagined.
 Therefore, visualizing that you’re in a forest can make you feel like you actually are in a forest.
 Read my guide to Forest Bathing Meditation.

-One expert who advocates the use of meditation for Seasonal Affective Disorder is Norman Rosenthal (South African author, psychiatrist and scientist who first described winter depression or seasonal affective disorder in the 1980s and founded the use of light therapy for SAD).
+One expert who advocates the use of meditation for Seasonal Affective Disorder is Norman Rosenthal (South African author, psychiatrist and scientist who first described winter depression or SAD in the 1980s and founded the use of light therapy for SAD).

 Rosenthal states that it is imperative to find ways to reduce stress to combat SAD.
 He discovered that walking, yoga, tai chi, exercise, mindfulness and meditation are beneficial for beating the winter blues (he also suggests a diet of vegetables, lots of protein, unprocessed foods, and complex carbs).

-Rosenthal states, “I have been enormously helped in managing my own SAD symptoms since regularly practising Transcendental Meditation… and other forms of meditation – such as mindfulness, which includes insight meditation (Vipassana), loving-kindness, open field meditation (such as monitoring one’s breathing), and walking meditation. “
+Rosenthal states, “I have been enormously helped in managing my own SAD symptoms since regularly practising Transcendental Meditation… and other techniques – such as mindfulness, which includes insight meditation (Vipassana), loving-kindness, open field meditation (such as monitoring one’s breathing), and mindful walking. “

-Meditation helps with Seasonal Affective Disorder in the following ways:
+Meditation helps with Seasonal Mood Disorder in the following ways:

-- Meditation helps maintain serotonin levels during the winter
+- Helps maintain serotonin levels during the winter

 - Reduces stress